TUITION FEES FOR DEPENDANTS OF 457 and 482 VISA HOLDERS

 You can apply to have your tuition fee reduced or waived.

 An application for a fee waiver must be made within the year that the fee is incurred.
-A financial hardship for the 2015 tuition fee can no longer be submitted.
+Financial hardship applications for the 2015 and 2016 tuition fee can no longer be submitted.

 There are two different kinds of financial hardship applications.